pdc/st-ouses/fake/README.md

+# Fake data fro St Ouses

-Let’s create some a fake API server!
+Let’s create some fake API data!

 This uses Python to generate the data.
-You can also use Python’s built-in HTTP server to serve the files.

-# Creating data
+## Creating data

 Run this command: